TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

    */  ... this is not parsed either though - the whole line is still within the comment myObject = TEXT myObject.value (
-     Here's a multiline value which
+     Here is a multiline value which
      /*
        This is not a comment because it is inside a multi-line value block */